20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 }
 ```

 Which also involves complex numbers.
-This is clearly intractable by hand, so its time to dig into the theory of automating this
+This is slightly tricky to do by hand, so automating it is helpful

 # Dual numbers